ParmisMorshedi/Optiwash-Api/README.md

 The project uses the following main NuGet packages:

-- `Microsoft.EntityFrameworkCore.SqlServer`
+- `Microsoft.EntityFrameworkCore.SqlServer`– for database integration
-- `Microsoft.EntityFrameworkCore`
+- `Microsoft.EntityFrameworkCore`- ORM for database interactions
-- `Microsoft.EntityFrameworkCore.Tools`
+- `Microsoft.EntityFrameworkCore.Tools` - Tools for Entity Framework Core, used for database migrations and scaffolding.
-- `Microsoft.EntityFrameworkCore.Design`
+- `Microsoft.EntityFrameworkCore.Design` - Design-time tools for Entity Framework Core, used for migrations and database updates.
-- `Microsoft.AspNetCore.Authentication.JwtBearer`
+- `Microsoft.AspNetCore.Authentication.JwtBearer` – for JWT-based authentication
-- `Microsoft.AspNetCore.Identity.EntityFrameworkCore`
+- `Microsoft.AspNetCore.Identity.EntityFrameworkCore` – provides ASP.NET Core Identity support using EF Core, including user and role management
-- `xunit`, `moq`
+- `xunit`, `moq` – for unit testing

 ---